★ Free Preview ★

 The good news

 Your actual audio can contain profanity.
-Only the visible metadata — titles, artist name, artwork — has to be clean.
+Only the visible details around your release have to be clean — the music itself stays exactly as you made it.
 That distinction is the whole game (Part 3).

 Preview · Part 2